dbochicchio/vera-OpenSprinkler/README.md

-# OpenSprinkler plug-in for Vera
+# OpenSprinkler plug-in for Vera and openLuup
-Completely new and rewritten plug-in to interface an OpenSprinkler to a Vera or openLuup system.
+This is a completely new and rewritten plug-in to interface an OpenSprinkler to a Vera or openLuup system.

 It is able to discovery and control:
 - Programs (turn on/off)
 - Zones (turn on/off, length in minutes using a dimmer)